dim6ata/iDogo/README.md

 # iDogo
-### iDogo is an Android application that allows users to learn and test their knowledge about dogs by presenting multiple options to explore various dog breeds.
+### Portfolio Part #5: iDogo is an Android application that allows users to learn and test their knowledge about dogs by presenting multiple options to explore various dog breeds.
 ###

 #### iDogo is my first Android Application, which has been written as a part of a university project with the purpose of practicing Android basics.